May 24, 2023

 Prada actually prides itself on lacking a logo on some of its pieces, partaking in an “anti-status” or “reverse snobbery” view.
 This is at complete odds with its competition, Louis Vuitton and Gucci.
 It is meant only to be recognized by its inner circle.
 It’s quite a statement.

-The simple and minimalist logo exemplifies elegance over excess and simplicity rather than complexity.
+The Prada logo meaning exemplifies elegance over excess and simplicity rather than complexity.
 It mirrors the brand’s identity and contrasts with its competition.

 Miuccia Prada, the granddaughter of founder Mario Prada, was named one of The Wall Street Journal’s 30 most powerful women in the 1980s thanks to the success of her black nylon handbag, as well as the impact that she had on growing the company and brand.